syazwanz/keras-regression-model/concrete-strength-keras-part1.md

+In this part 1 notebook, we will build a regression model to predict the compressive strength of concrete based on its ingredients.
+The regression model will be built using Keras deep learning framework.
+The model will be run several times with different network properties such as number of epochs and hidden layer, to increase the model accuracy.

 <h2><center> Building a Concrete Compressive Strength Model using Deep Learning Keras Library </center></h2>

 <img src = "tf-keras.png" width = 500>

-<strong>The dataset is about the compressive strength of different samples of concrete based on the volumes of the different ingredients that were used to make them.</strong>

-<strong>Ingredients include:</strong>
+<strong>Concrete Ingredients:</strong>
 <ol type="1">
   <li>Cement</li>
   <li>Blast Furnace Slag</li>